ogp-summit-hackathon-sommet-pgo/Instructions/AzureSubscriptionSetup.md

 ![C:\\Users\\sibach\\AppData\\Local\\Temp\\SNAGHTML24563626.PNG](media/de15da15816837bd2f990eba88439b0a.png)

 Add additional role assignments for each member of the team you wish to have access to the team Azure subscription.

+Once you have setup your team's Azure subscription, you can view these [handy resources](./Technical-Reference-Guide-for-Azure.md) for a quick start on your idea.